neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 ---

-You now have successfully implemented a NEO client that can initiate a connection to other NEO nodes, send a ping, receive a pong, and get a list of further peers.
+You now have successfully implemented a Neo client that can initiate a connection to other Neo nodes, send a ping, receive a pong, and get a list of further peers.

 ## Appendix A: Quick & Dirty Template